silverstripe/silverstripe-lessons-v4/README.md

 }
 ```

-This time, we don't benefit from the implicit `Includes/` directory.
-Unlike the template syntax, we need to specify it when referring to it in controller code.
+This time we don't benefit from the implicit `Includes/` directory.
+Unlike the template `include` syntax, we need to specify the path when referring to it in controller code.

 Let's try this out.
 It's not quite working right.
 We're getting a "no results" message when we paginate.
 That's because the `$Results` variable is not exposed to the template through `renderWith()`.
 It's just a local variable in our `index()` method.
 We have two choices here:

 * Assign `$paginatedProperties` to a public property on the controller
 * Explicitly pass it to the template using `customise()`.

 Of these two options, the latter is much more favourable.
-There are cases where the first option makes more sense, but in this case, explicitly passing the list makes our `PropertySearchResults` template more reusable, and assigning a new member property would pollute our controller unnecessarily.
+There are cases where the first option makes more sense, but in this case explicitly passing the list makes our `PropertySearchResults` template more reusable, and assigning a new member property would pollute our controller unnecessarily.
 Let's make that update now.

 ```php
 //...